lowrycito/handbook/pages/study-manual-general-handbook-18-priesthood-ordinances-and-blessings.md

   11. Postlude music

-When a baptismal service for 8-year-old children who are members of record involves only one ward, a member of the bishopric plans and conducts it.
-He may ask Primary leaders to help with planning.

-When a baptismal service for these children involves more than one ward, a member of the stake presidency or an assigned high councilor plans and conducts it.
-He may ask Primary leaders to help with planning.
-A member of the bishopric from each ward with a child being baptized should attend.
+When a child of record is preparing to be baptized, a member of the bishopric and Primary presidency counsel with the family to plan and schedule a baptismal service.
+A member of the bishopric conducts the service.
+If more than one child will be baptized in the same month, they could share a baptismal service.

-Members should not request individual times for the baptism of a child.
-Nor should they prescribe the content of the service.
+In stakes with many children of record, children from multiple wards may share the same baptismal service.
+In such cases, a member of the stake presidency or stake Primary presidency or a high councilor counsels with families of children being baptized to plan and schedule baptismal services.
+A member of the stake presidency or an assigned high councilor conducts the service.
+Wards or families may meet separately for a portion of the service so that each child is recognized individually.
+This could be, for example, for the baptismal ordinance, the confirmation, or a talk by a ward or family member.
+A member of the bishopric conducts that part of the service.

 Baptismal services for converts should be scheduled as soon as they have met the qualifications in 31.2.3.2.
 Baptism of a family member should not be